GeoscienceAustralia/tcrm/docs/setup.rst

 option specifies the path to a netcdf file (supplied) that contains a land/sea mask.
 The ``MSLPFile`` option specifies the path to a netcdf file (downloaded) that contains daily long-term mean sea level pressure data (e.g. from a NCEP/NCAR reanalysis products).
+The ``LocationFile`` option specifies the path to a point shape file that contains the longitude and latitude of locations for which to extract hazard information at the conclusion of a simulation.

 The ``Datasest`` option is a comma separated list of values indicating the data that should be downloaded on first execution.
 For each value